 ASFA supports a concept of substitution that infers a greater level of self-funding in retirement so that the Age Pension is not required for a subset of the community and retirement incomes generally are higher.
 The availability of superannuation should provide a higher standard of living to Australians in retirement than what is provided by the Age Pension alone.

-For example, the critically important bipartisan policy of increasing superannuation guarantee to 12% that will result in increased levels of self-funding in retirement may be brought into question when viewed alongside the Bill's proposed objective, rather than expedited in line with an objective of the system more focussed on adequacy.
+For example, the critically important bipartisan policy of increasing superannuation guarantee to 12% that will result in increased levels of self-funding in retirement may be brought into question when viewed alongside the Bill's proposed objective, rather than prioritised in line with an objective of the system more focussed on adequacy.
+The consequence of deferring the previously planned increase has been a reduction in adequacy, resulting in a decreased Global Pension Index rating for Australia.